 - Hourly billing is where the law firm is paid based on an hourly rate, per attorney or a blended rate, multiplied by the number of hours worked (usually measured in 1/10th of an hour increments).
 This is the most common form of legal billing.

 - Flat fee billing is where the law firm charges a set price for a set scope of work, or a phase of a scope of work.
-They are are best used for projects where the process is definable, like flat fee patent prosecution.
+They are best used for projects where the process is definable, like flat fee patent prosecution.

 Check out this video if you want to learn more about these and when they’re used broadly for IP legal services.
 Now, let’s get into what drives patent cost up and down.